lvgl/lvgl/docs/overview/style.rst

 2. Assign the initialized theme to a display.

 Theme initialization functions can have different prototypes.
-This example shows how to set the “default” theme:
+This example shows how to set the "default" theme:

 .. code:: c